 Having separate accounts is only half the battle; you also have to use them correctly.
 It can be tempting to pay for groceries with the business card in a pinch, but this practice, known as commingling funds, complicates your financial records.
 Think of your rental property as a completely separate entity.
 If you need to pay yourself from the business, don’t just pull cash out.
 Instead, process a formal “owner’s draw” by transferring a specific amount to your personal account.
 This discipline keeps your books clean and makes it much easier to prepare accurate financial statements and handle your tax obligations without any confusion.

-Manage Your Books Across Multiple Properties
+How to Manage Books for Multiple Properties

 As your portfolio grows, tracking finances for each property individually becomes critical.
 You need to know which units are performing well and which might be draining your resources.
 Using a single account for multiple properties can obscure these important details.
 Modern bookkeeping software is a huge help here.
 Choose a program that lets you track income and expenses for each rental unit while still giving you a consolidated view of your portfolio.
 The best tools are cloud-based, connect to your bank, and can generate property-specific reports.
 This level of organization is key to making smart, data-driven decisions, a core part of our strategic CFO services.